 Suriname Country Report

-The operational environment is unlikely to improve substantially in the next year.
-The main frustrations relate to bureaucratic delays and corruption.
-In recent years several political leaders have been implicated in corruption scandals; President Dési Bouterse and his son Dino have separately been convicted for drug trafficking abroad (Bouterse denies the charges but his son pleaded guilty).
-Labour unrest is not a regular threat to the private sector although the mining industry is affected.
-Splits in the union movement mean strikes and protests risks are likely to rise in the next year, chiefly affecting the public sector, primarily transport, education, and healthcare.
+The operational environment is unlikely to improve substantially in 2020.
+The main risks relate to bureaucratic delays and corruption.
+In recent years several political leaders have been implicated in corruption scandals; President Dési Bouterse and his son Dino have been convicted separately for drug trafficking abroad.
+In November 2019, President Bouterse was sentenced by a Surinamese court to 20 years in prison.
+Splits in the union movement mean strikes and protests risks are likely to rise over the next 12 months, chiefly affecting the public sector, primarily transport, education, and healthcare.
+Additionally, protests risks are likely to increase once the COVID-19 crisis abates.

-Terrorism risks are likely to remain low in 2019.
-Two Dutch-Surinamese were arrested in July 2017 accused of plotting an attack on the American embassy in Paramaribo.
+Terrorism risks are likely to remain low in the next 12 months.
+Two Dutch-Surinamese were arrested in July 2017 accused of plotting an attack on the US embassy in Paramaribo and were eventually deported back to the Netherlands.
 No evidence has emerged of a wider threat.
 The Jungle Commando, a rebel group active in the 1980–90s, has disbanded and its former leader, Ronnie Brunswijk, has become an opposition politician.
-Drug traffickers operate in Suriname, using the country as a waypoint between Colombia and Europe.
 Drug-related violence is limited and unlikely to involve terrorist acts against civilians or the state within the one-year outlook.

-The risk of interstate war in Suriname is low for the next six months, despite unresolved border disputes with French Guiana and Guyana.
+The likelihood of interstate war in Suriname is likely to remain moderate in the 12-month outlook despite unresolved border disputes with French Guiana and Guyana.
 The capacity of the Guyanese and Surinamese armed forces is minimal.
 Security issues with French Guiana are mainly limited to the presence of Surinamese illegal miners in the French territory.
 The risk of a return to civil war is low.
-Illegal miners in the interior of the country pose the greatest threat to the country's security forces.
+Illegal miners in the interior of the country pose the greatest threat to the country’s security forces.

 Vaccines required to enter the country